-How to deep clean your bedroom like a pro
+How to deep clean your bedroom like a professional

 - Warm water and mild soap

-- Glass cleaner (or make your own by combining a 1:1 ratio of water and white vinegar in a spray bottle)
+- Glass cleaner (or make your own by combining a 1-to-1 ratio of water and white vinegar in a spray bottle)

 - Disinfecting spray

-- A new cotton mop (the kind with the soft loops) or a clean long-handled duster
+- A new cotton mop (the kind with the soft loops) or a clean, long-handled duster

 - Baking soda